btleafar/42/Piscines/C/Day00/answers/ex02/README.md

 > * Remember that we use `touch` and `mkdir` to create files and folders respectively.

-But now to the new part we need to create a link for the folder `test0`
+But now to the new part: we need to create a link for the folder `test0`
 > That is what the symbol `->` means.

 And as a review of the difference between __hard__** and __soft__** links we can